Preface. It’s strange that we’re on the cusp of Peak Oil, and yet the only existential threat you ever hear about is Climate Change.

-12) Since peak oil began in 2005 (we’re on a plateau with decline coming in 1-4 years), there’s less urgency to do something about climate change for many leaders, because they assume, or hope, that the remaining fossil fuels won’t trigger a runaway greenhouse.
-Climate change is a more distant problem than Peak Oil.
-And again, like peak oil, nothing can be done about it.
+12) Since peak oil began in 2005 –we’ve been on a plateau since then — there’s less urgency to do something about climate change for many leaders, because they assume, or hope, that the remaining fossil fuels won’t trigger a runaway greenhouse.
+But it might – changes can be abrupt and non-linear.
 There’s are no carbon free alternative liquid fuels, let alone a liquid fuel we can burn in our existing combustion engines, which were designed to use very specific oil recipes (i.e. diesel #2).
 There’s no time left to build an electric transportation system, which would not work for reasons explained in my book “When Trains Stop running”.
 And since electricity generation from windmills, solar, nuclear, etc., depends on oil from mineral extraction to final delivery, these contraptions will not outlast the age of oil.
-Batteries are too heavy to ever be used by trucks or other large vehicles, and require a revolutionary breakthrough to power electric cars.
+Batteries are too expensive for all vehicles, and too large and heavy for trucks or locomotives, and require a revolutionary breakthrough that may never happen.

-13) Some hope that denying climate change dill divert attention and argument to their idiocy as well as distract pundits from discussing the more immediate threat of peak oil.
+13) Some hope that denying climate change dill divert attention from the more immediate threat of peak oil.
 I’m guessing their motivation is to keep our oil-based nation going as long as possible by preventing a stock market crash, panic, social disorder, maintaining a military to protect us and intervene in the Middle East to keep the oil flowing as long as possible, and so on so that we’re the Last Nation Standing (#4)

 15) There’s plenty of misinformation out there, plenty of rosy, cornucopian “we’ve got plenty of oil” projections from all kinds of experts.
 Why wouldn’t you believe them?
 If I hadn’t joined peak oil forums, it’s unlikely I would have ever stumbled on the information to counter the Wall Street economic view of the world (see my book list and energy topics).
 People who understand the problem of limited resources are labeled “pessimists”, not realists.
 Daniel Yergin, of Cambridge Associates (CERA), is the poster boy for calming worries about energy supplies.